Robot Assisted Laparoscopic Hysterectomy

 After your surgery:

-You will be taken to a recovery room where caregivers watch you until you are alert.
-You will then be taken to your room.
+You will be taken to a room to rest until you are fully awake.
+You will be monitored closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+You will then be able to go home or be taken to your hospital room.
 You will have bandages over your incisions help prevent infection.
-You will need to wear a sanitary pad after surgery.
-Do not get out of bed until your caregiver says it is okay.
+You will also need to wear a sanitary pad after surgery.

 Contact a caregiver if